NYULibraries/sdr-documentation/accessioning-workflow.md

 bundle exec rake metadata:template[/Users/sgb334/Desktop/new_collection.csv]
 ## this stipulates the path where you want to save the file and the name of the file
 ```
-The first data you should add is the dspace_id and Handle attributes from the collection you pre-allocated.
+The first data you should add is the dspace_id and Handle attributes from the collection you just pre-allocated.
 Go ahead and paste them into the CSV.
 Feel free to add in additional columns to the CSV document if it's convenient to do so (such as "original file names"), though **only the columns listed in the template** will persist after converting the CSV to actual GeoBlacklight records.

 Also, very important: **don't rename any of the existing template columns.**

 From here, do whatever you need to do to fill in the rest of the columns.
 In general, you are responsible for all of the metadata elements; the only ones which cannot be filled in at this time are the `ref:download-url` and `ref:documentation-url` fields, which are intended to point to FDA bitstreams.
 That workflow is described below.
 If you are using the Google Sheets template, the `layer_modified_dt` field should also automatically update as you work in the Sheet.
 If you have any questions about the rules or best practices for filling out metadata fields, refer to the [GeoBlacklight Schema](https://github.com/geoblacklight/geoblacklight/blob/master/schema/geoblacklight-schema.md).
 One of the most difficult fields to come up with is the `solr_geom`, so refer to the appendix of this document for an **SdrFriend** command to find the `solr_geom` of a given file.

 Every FDA/GeoBlacklight layer needs at least one download url (the main, `ref:download-url` value).
 If your layer comes with additional documentation or codebook material, you may also want to link directly to that in the GeoBlacklight record (via `ref:documentation-download`), and make use of GeoBlacklight's contextual rendering for it.
 Unfortunately, though, it isn't possible to predict what the bitstream URLs will be until you have already uploaded them to your empty FDA container records.
 Thus, we will need to move on once we have enough metadata to otherwise constitute minimal viable GeoBlacklight records.
-Later we will insert the correct download URLs before outputting the "OpenGeoMetadata-ready" version of the records.
+Later, we will insert the correct download URLs before outputting the "OpenGeoMetadata-ready" version of the records.

 ## 4. Create bitstreams packages and prepare them

-At this point, we now need prepare to upload our content to the digital repository (FDA).
+At this point, we now need prepare to upload our actual content to the digital repository (FDA).
 We've already pre-allocated as many records as we'll need.
 First, we need to assemble the bitstreams that we will be uploading.
 Although it isn't perfect, the best strategy is to create a "container" for our impending upload.
-To do this, run the following task from *SDRFriend*
+To do this, run the following task in *SDRFriend*

 ```bash
 bundle exec rake files:download_containers[/Users/andrewbattista/Desktop/containers_for_collection,Users/andrewbattista/Downloads/UAE_collection_metadata.csv]